Tennis and Golfer’s Elbow Treatment

 In order to diagnose epicondylitis, a thorough examination is performed, including X-rays and possibly an electromyogram (EMG) to test nerve and muscle function.

 KSF Ortho now offers Platelet-Rich Plasma (PRP) injections for the treatment of medial and lateral epicondylitis.
 PRP stimulates more rapid healing of tendon, ligament, muscle, and bone.
-He is also among the orthopaedic specialists in Houston who offers the less invasive OssaTron ESW (extracorporeal shockwave) therapy to treat chronic tennis elbow.
+He is also among the orthopedic specialists in Houston who offers the less invasive OssaTron ESW (extracorporeal shockwave) therapy to treat chronic tennis elbow.
 If symptoms persist despite conservative treatment, surgery may be recommended.

 - Rest, allowing the micro-tears to heal.